swimlane/pyattck/docs/index.md

 ### Prerequisites

-The following libraries are required and installed by pyattck
+The following libraries are required and installed by pyattck:

 ```
 requests